cessda/cessda.guidelines.public/technical-infrastructure/technical-infrastructure-overview.md

 For example, the development instance of CDC is deployed to the `development-cluster` of the CESSDA Development GCP Project, the staging instance of CDC is deployed to the `staging-cluster` of the CESSDA Development GCP Project, and the production instance of CDC is deployed to the `production-cluster` of the CESSDA Production GCP Project.
-The same goes for the development, staging and production instances of other products such as CVS, DVS and EQB.
+The same goes for the development, staging and production instances of other products such as CMV, CVS and ELSST.
 These deployments are independent from each other so problems in testing environments (`development-cluster` and `staging-cluster`) won't have adverse effects on production.

 ## Application Deployment Process